danielbereza50/asp.net/README.md

     Create a new project in visual studio
     Version Control -> Manage Branches and remotes, plugin https address from git commit changes on visual studio and push to git

+    on subsequent pushes, version control -> merge -> name of branch / master